simonebianco/Fractal-market-analysis-with-Hurst-exponent/README.md

 # Fractal-market-analysis-with-Hurst-exponent
-Long term memory analysis in European market using Hurst exponent for Master's thesis project
+Rescaled range analysis in European market using Hurst exponent for Master's thesis project with the aim to investigate long term memory in stock price variations